Word processor (electronic device): Dedicated models

-In 1972, Stephen Bernard Dorsey, Founder and President of Canadian company Automatic Electronic Systems (AES), introduced the world's first programmable word processor with a video screen.
+In 1972, Stephen Bernard Dorsey, Founder and President of Canadian company Automatic Electronic Systems (AES), introduced the AES-90, the world's first programmable word processor with a video screen.
 The real breakthrough by Dorsey's AES team was that their machine stored the operator's texts on magnetic disks.
 Texts could be retrieved from the disks simply by entering their names at the keyboard.
 More importantly, a text could be edited, for instance a paragraph moved to a new place, or a spelling error corrected, and these changes were recorded on the magnetic disk.

 The AES machine was actually a sophisticated computer that could be reprogrammed by changing the instructions contained within a few chips.

 In 1975, Dorsey started Micom Data Systems and introduced the Micom 2000 word processor.
 The Micom 2000 improved on the AES design by using the Intel 8080 single-chip microprocessor, which made the word processor smaller, less costly to build and supported multiple languages.

 Around this time, DeltaData and Wang word processors also appeared, again with a video screen and a magnetic storage disk.

 The competitive edge for Dorsey's Micom 2000 was that, unlike many other machines, it was truly programmable.
 The Micom machine countered the problem of obsolescence by avoiding the limitations of a hard-wired system of program storage.
 The Micom 2000 utilized RAM, which was mass-produced and totally programmable.
 The Micom 2000 was said to be a year ahead of its time when it was introduced into a marketplace that represented some pretty serious competition such as IBM, Xerox and Wang Laboratories.

 In 1978, Micom partnered with Dutch multinational Philips and Dorsey grew Micom's sales position to number three among major word processor manufacturers, behind only IBM and Wang.